rgjsugesh/Restaurant-review/README.md

 # Restaurant-review
-Restaurant review project in NLP using Naive Bayes classifier with comments The results obtained are
+Restaurant review project in NLP using Naive Bayes classifier with comments.
+The results obtained are
  The confusion matrix based on Naives classifier is [[53 44]